saiftynet/GLAM/README.md

 But all times the objective will remain to produce near identical results whicher graphics back end is used.

 ## CHANGES
+v0.03
+* allow multiple ways of getting a Vector2 at inception
+* correct for differences in coordinate geometry between OpenGL and SDL
+* create an interactive Carrom like game
+* Ball.pm has additional components for surface friction
+* Acknowledge developers of perl OpenGL and perl SDL.

 v 0.02 Ball physics
 * some additional Vector2 Methods
 * (consider future overloading for Vector arithmetic)